New Zealand Institute of Architects

-The New Zealand Institute of Architects (NZIA) (Te Kāhui Whaihanga) is a membership-based professional organisation that represents approximately 90 per cent of registered architects in Aotearoa New Zealand and supports and promotes architecture in New Zealand.
+The New Zealand Institute of Architects (NZIA) (Te Kāhui Whaihanga) is a membership-based professional organisation that represents approximately 90 per cent of registered architects in New Zealand and supports and promotes architecture in New Zealand.

 The organisation was founded in 1905 and is committed to supporting members by providing ongoing professional training and material and services that are essential to their work.

-The Institute has eight branches throughout the country and is headed by a President who serves a two-year term.
+The Institute has eight branches throughout the country and is headed by a president who serves a two-year term.
 The day-to-day functions of the Institute are undertaken by an Auckland-based team led by a chief executive.

-Background
+History

+Prior to 1905, various Institutes of Architects existed in cities around New Zealand, but these had no standing outside their local areas.
+It was decided that a national body would ensure consistency, and the New Zealand Institute of Architects was established late in 1905, with William Chatfield as its first president.

+In 1911 several members left the organisation and formed the rival Society of Architects due to a dispute over pricing policies, but by 1913 this dispute was resolved and the Society of Architects was dissolved.

-Established in 1905 the institute is changed in the 1960s due to Architects Act 1963 splitting functions split between the Institute and the New Zealand Registered Architects Board (NZRAB).
+The Institute of Architects was reformed in the 1960s due to the Architects Act 1963 splitting functions between the Institute and the New Zealand Registered Architects Board (NZRAB).
 It became an incorporated society in 1992.

 In 2019 the Institute changed its name to add a Māori Language part: Te Kāhui Whaihanga New Zealand Institute of Architects.
-This process of doing this was done with the Māori design network Ngā Aho.
-In the process the name was gifted by Haare Williams.
+This process was undertaken with the Māori design network Ngā Aho, and the Māori name was gifted by Haare Williams.
 He said: "The name Te Kāhui Whaihanga is not only about architecture, but it's also about building a nation; building a future and building a people.
 It's to do with identity."

 In 2019 NZIA also signed a covenant with Ngā Aho to include how the Institute could acknowledge the Treaty of Waitangi, as well as Māori.
-NZIA Councillor Elisapeta Heta had this to say of the convent and what it might mean: "...in your role as an architect, you would think about your role as kaitiaki, as a guardian of the places we’re making, and there would probably be an automatically shift, regardless of budget and client."
+NZIA Councillor Elisapeta Heta had this to say of the covenant and what it might mean: "...in your role as an architect, you would think about your role as kaitiaki, as a guardian of the places we're making, and there would probably be an automatically [sic] shift, regardless of budget and client."

-Governance of the Institute is undertaken by the NZIA Council, led by an elected President, which meets four times a year.
+Governance of the Institute is undertaken by the NZIA Council, led by an elected president, which meets four times a year.